 Whether or not you took the Farrington Highway detour, the next stop on our tour will be Oahu’s North Shore.

-The Oahu North Shore is a world-renown surfer’s paradise.
+The Oahu North Shore is a world-renown surfer’s paradise and is a USA bucket list favorite!
 It is also home to some of the most Instagram worthy beaches in the United States!
 With that said, while a few of our favorite photography destinations are on the North Shore, the East coast still topped our list for the island’s best beaches.
 And if we know anything about Hawaii’s North Shore surfers, they’ll be happy we said so!

 The North Shore also has some of the best food options (including some pretty places for some Insta shots).
 Check out this foodies guide to Oahu’s North Shore to find the most delicious options!